F0ax/F0ax/README.md

 ## About Me[^1]
 I'm programming enthuasiast and like to solve problems.
-What thrives me is the excitement to create something new.
+What thrives me is the excitement of creating something new.

 ## There is One Problem[^2]
 Most of my repos are private...